Hello! Welcome to our Coleman WeatherMaster 10 Person Tent review.

-You should also be wary when assembling the Coleman Weathermaster 10 person tent, as a handful of users found the rods bent.
+You should also be wary when assembling the Coleman Weathermaster 10 person tent, as a handful of users found the tent poles bent.
 This may have been down to a defective batch or overly rough handling, but proceed with caution.
 Coleman usually sends a replacement swiftly, for no extra charge.

 A small number of users complained the tent fabric was about two inches too short.
 Again, this could’ve been a faulty batch, but it may take some tugging to get things to fit as they should.

-Two people working on the tent will have an easier time being gentle while also pulling mismatched parts to fit.
-It should take 20 minutes or less but do be aware that ten person tents take longer to set up than smaller tents.
+Two people working on the 10 person tent will have an easier time being gentle while also pulling mismatched parts to fit.
+The tent set up should take 20 minutes or less but do be aware that ten person tents take longer to set up than smaller tents.

-One of the great features of the WeatherMaster is that the included carry bag has instructions sewn-in, so you don’t need to worry about losing them.
+One of the great features of the 10 person WeatherMaster tent is that the included carry bag has instructions for set up sewn-in, so you don’t need to worry about losing them.
 Just don’t lose the carry bag!

-- Lay the tent on flat ground, ensuring the door faces your desired direction.
+- Lay the camping tent on flat ground, ensuring the door faces your desired direction.

 - Stake the tent.

-- Prepare the steel color-coded poles and slide them into the continuous pole sleeves of the tent, and pin them in place.
+- Prepare the steel color-coded poles and slide them into the continuous pole sleeves of the tent, and pin the tent poles in place.

-- Shape the tent by hooking the clips to the poles.
+- Shape the camping tent by hooking the clips to the tent poles.

 Can you set this tent up alone?

-If you’re experienced at tent assembly, you should be able to put this one up alone.
-It’s easier than many other tents of this size.
-However, due to the size and some customer concerns, I’ve determined it’s easier and safer to set up with two.
+If you’re experienced at pitching tents, you should be able to set this one up alone.
+The set up is easier than many other camping tents of this size.
+However, due to the size and some concerns, I believe it’s easier and safer to set up with two people.

-If you find the tent fabric a little short, then two people will simply make assembly go by faster.
-With a tent of this size, which also needs to be staked down prior to assembly, it’s plain smarter to have four hands working on it.
+If you find the tent fabric a little short, then two people will simply make the set up go by faster.
+With a camping tent of this size, which also needs to be staked down prior to assembly, it’s plain smarter to have four hands working on it.